-Who has the lowest mortgage rates?
+Who has the best mortgage rates?

-We analyzed data on every loan from the 24 biggest lenders in 2018 and 2019, looking for the lowest interest rates and fees.1,2 These lenders topped the list for best 30–year mortgage rates:
+We analyzed data from the 40 biggest lenders in 2020, looking for the lowest interest rates and fees.1,2 These lenders topped the list for best 30–year mortgage rates:

-Luckily, rates are near all-time lows right now.
-So it’s a good time to shop for your lowest offer.Find and lock a low rate (Aug 15th, 2020)
+Luckily, rates are at historic lows right now.
+It’s a good time to shop for your best offer.

 In this article (Skip to…)